billstclair/elm-oauth-middleware/server/README.md

     [{"comment","Any configuration with a comment is ignored."
      },
+     {"port": 3000,
+      "configSamplePeriod": 2
+     },
      {"tokenUri": "https://example.com/oath/token",
       "clientId": "clientid",
       "clientSecret": "secret",
       "redirectBackHosts": ["https://example.com", "oauth-client-dev.com"]
      }
     ]

+The `port` and `configSamplePeriod` object is optional, and may appear only once.
+It sets the TCP port to listen on, and the time between probes looking for updates to `config.json`.
+Both `port` and `configSamplePeriod` are optional, and default to the values shown above.
+If `configSamplePerios` is less than or equal to zero, the server will NOT probe for updates, and you'll have to stop and restart it to read an updated `config.json`.

 `tokenUri` and `clientId` are included in the `Authorization` fetched by `OAuthMiddleware.getAuthorization`. `redirectBackHosts` is a list of acceptable hosts for the `redirectUri` field in an `Authorization`.
 If a host name is prefixed with `https://`, then the incoming `redirectBackUri` must also be for the `https` protocol.